ovotech/gitoops/docs/blog_post.md

 We want to know:

 - Relationships between users and teams within an organization.
 - Repositories that users/teams can access.
-We're particular interested in repositories a user/team can open a pull request against (`write` access in GitHub) or have admin access on (allowing them to disable branch protections to abuse a production deployment pipeline triggered on a merge to the main branch, for example).
+We're particularly interested in repositories a user/team can open a pull request against (`write` access in GitHub) or have admin access on (allowing them to disable branch protections to abuse a production deployment pipeline triggered on a merge to the main branch, for example).
 - Which repositories have branch protections enabled?

 ### CI/CD Configurations